 Honda Recalls 1.5 Million Vehicles

-Honda will voluntarily recall approximately 1.5 million vehicles in the U.S. to update the software that controls the automatic transmission.
 In some cars, a transmission part can be damaged if the car is shifted quickly between Reverse, Neutral and Drive, as might be done when trying to free a vehicle stuck in snow or mud.

 If the part, a secondary shaft bearing, is damaged it can cause the engine to stall.
 It could also cause the car's parking gear mechanism to jam, allowing the car to roll even when the gear selector has been placed in the Park position.
 To fix the problem, Honda will update transmission control software in the car, reducing the maximum engine speed at which gears can be changed between Drive and Reverse.